CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

 Workers compensation insurance cost in Oklahoma is influenced by payroll, class codes, claims history, experience modification rate, and the state’s risk environment, and the average premium range provided here is $68 to $298 per month.
-That monthly range sits alongside a per-$100-of-payroll pricing structure, which means a business with modest payroll can still see meaningful differences depending on whether employees are in lower-risk office roles or higher-risk field or trade work.
+That monthly range sits alongside a payroll-based pricing structure, which means a business with modest payroll can still see meaningful differences depending on whether employees are in lower-risk office roles or higher-risk field or trade work.
 Oklahoma’s premium index of 102 suggests pricing is close to the national average, but the state’s very high tornado, hailstorm, and severe storm exposure can affect operational risk and claims frequency planning, especially for employers whose work is tied to outdoor labor or frequent travel.
-The market is also competitive, with 360 active insurance companies and carriers such as State Farm, Oklahoma Farm Bureau, GEICO, Progressive, and Shelter Insurance in the state mix.
+The market is also competitive, with 360 active insurance companies and carriers such as Oklahoma Farm Bureau in the state mix.
 That competition can help create options, but it does not change the main pricing drivers: total annual payroll, employee classification codes, claims history, and your EMR.
 A clean claims record can help keep premium pressure lower than a business with repeated injuries, while accurate class codes help avoid paying for risk you do not actually have.
 Because rates vary significantly by industry classification, a workers comp quote in Oklahoma should be built from real payroll detail rather than rough estimates.

 Industries & Insurance Needs in Tulsa